-Locating and procuring funding for highway improvement programs and roadway maintenance, including regular state-of-good-repair maintenance, as well as installation of technology-based solutions such as HOT lanes, remains difficult in light of shrinking budgets for transportation projects at all levels.
+Locating and procuring funding for highway improvement programs and roadway maintenance, including regular state-of-good-repair maintenance, as well as installation of technology-based solutions such as high-occupancy toll (HOT) lanes, remains difficult in light of shrinking budgets for transportation projects at all levels.
 Alameda CTC will continue to advocate for new funding sources and options for highway improvements that improve safety and operational efficiency.